delight-im/Knowledge/Business.md

  * "[A]s far as equity is concerned, it's worth $0 until you exit.
 There's a potential for millions, but my lottery ticket is also worth potentially millions of dollars.
 My landlord won't accept my lottery ticket as payment."
 (Jemaclus)
  * "So one way to insider trade is, you work at a bank, and you advise on mergers, and before a merger happens you meet a guy and write the name of the target on a napkin, and the guy reads the napkin, and then he eats it, and then he buys stock in the target, and he makes money, and then you meet in a parking lot and he hands you a bag of cash representing your cut of his profits.
 There are a lot of variations, many involving golf, but that's the basic structure."
 (Matt Levine)
  * "I swear to you, sitting a throne is a thousand times harder than winning one."
 (George R. R. Martin)

+## Salary negotiation

+In job interviews and negotiations, you'll usually get asked about your current salary and your desired salary, often very early in the process.
+For that situation, Patrick McKenzie and Josh Doody recommend the following:

+ * Show confidence, professionalism and competence in your response to the salary question.
+ * Do not lie in response to the salary question.
+Do not invent any high salary.
+Be honest and only *withhold* information.
+ * Perhaps suggest to get back to the salary question later on, after you've both made sure you're a good fit for each other.
+If you're the right fit, you'll probably be able to agree on the numbers regarding salary, vacation days and so on.
+Otherwise, you don't need to worry about the numbers, anyway.
+They are irrelevant.
+ * The later in the process you talk about the salary, the better.
+They will offer and accept higher salaries *after* learning about your skill level, as opposed to the time *before*.
+Otherwise, you might not even get a chance anymore to demonstrate your strengths.
+ * If you actually give a number as a response to the salary question, this will immediately cap your range for the negotiation.
+That means you'll lose out on any higher salary that they might have been willing to offer.
+So don't do this. *Never* give a number first.
+ * You might answer that you're not comfortable sharing the requested information and that you'd rather want to focus on the value you might add to the company.
+ * If they say they need a number in order to move the process forward, they're just lying to you in order to compromise your negotiating position.
+ * Saying that you want to make a (big) step forward both in terms of responsibility and compensation signals that you're willing to perform (even) better than before and accomplish more, but also want proportionately better compensation.
+ * Illustrate that only *they* know how they value your skills, how much they pay other people at their company, what their company's needs are, and how much value you'll be adding to their company.
+So they should suggest a base for the negotiations.
+ * Explain that they might give you a number and you'll happily tell them whether this is in your accepted range or not.
+ * Say that you *trust* them to give you a fair offer that is consistent with their standard practices and general compensation in the industry.
+ * Continue to block requests for a specific number or range, even if they keep pressing you on that number.
+ * Prior to the negotiation, you should have thought about your minimum acceptable salary.
+Now, do *not* accept any offer below that number.
+ * After receiving your first offer from the company, *no matter what number it is*, you're going to negotiate upwards.
+It's unlikely they have just given you their absolute maximum initially.
+You *always*, as a matter of policy, negotiate *all* offers.
+ * Negotiate all the single components of the compensation (e.g. also the vacation days) to get the best possible outcome.
+ * If they decline to negotiate a single component, you might ask where they suggest there is any flexibility, given that there doesn't seem to be any flexibility on that one component.
+ * As soon as you have a formal offer, ask for one or two days to think about it.